sberserker/dcagdax/README.md

 amount) then an upswing in price might prevent you from trading.

 ## Run in Docker
 The application can run in docker with cron.
 Create env file with the following format
 ```
 COINBASE_SECRET=secret
 COINBASE_KEY=key
-COINBASE_PASSPHRASE=pass

 ```
 Adjust cron.conf as you wish.
 Note this will run the cointainer in foreground.
 To detach: Ctrl+P+Q Timezone is optionalal -e TZ=... and added for convenience by default cron will run in UTC timezone
 ```
 docker build -t dcagdax .